Stephen Darlington

 Stephen Mark Darlington MBE (born 21 September 1952) is a British choral director, organist and conductor who served as Director of Music at Christ Church, Oxford, from 1985 to 2018.
-He is currently interim Director of Music at St John's College, Cambridge.
+After retiring from Christ Church, he served as interim director at St John’s College, Cambridge.

 His brother is the conductor Jonathan Darlington.

 Education and career

 After attending King's School, Worcester, Darlington was an organ scholar at Christ Church, Oxford, in the early 1970s, studying under Simon Preston.
 Afterwards he was appointed assistant organist at Canterbury Cathedral, where he served for four years before becoming Master of the Music for St Albans Cathedral Choir.
 At St Albans he also directed the International Organ Festival.

 In 1985 Darlington returned to Christ Church, Oxford, as Director of Music and tutor of music, holding the post for 33 years until his retirement in 2018.

 In 2021 he became interim Director of Music at St John's College, Cambridge, following the appointment of Andrew Nethsingha as organist of Westminster Abbey.
+He served until 2023.